 - Self-employment tax savings of $5,793

 To make the gain and depreciation offset, Billy simply traded in his old vehicle on the new vehicle.
-Then the new law took over to make that trade a sale, which gives him the buy-and-sell benefits described above.
+Then the new law took over, making that trade a sale, which gives him the buy-and-sell benefits described above.

 3. Cash In on Past Vehicle Trade-Ins

 In the past (before 2018), when you traded vehicles in, you pushed your old business basis to the replacement vehicle under the old Section 1031 tax-deferred exchange rules.
 (But remember, this rule doesn’t apply any longer to Section 1031 exchanges of vehicles or other personal property occurring after December 31, 2017.)

 Regardless of whether you used IRS mileage rates or the actual-expense method for deducting your business vehicles, you could still find a big deduction here.